Ben Wikler: Chair of the Democratic Party of Wisconsin

-In 2018, Wikler and his family moved to Wisconsin, where Ben volunteered with the Democratic Party of Wisconsin as Tony Evers defeated Scott Walker.
+In 2018, Wikler and his family moved to Wisconsin, where he volunteered with the Democratic Party of Wisconsin as Tony Evers defeated Scott Walker.

 Wikler announced his campaign for chair of the Democratic Party of Wisconsin (DPW) on February 21, 2019, running on a slate with Felesia Martin and Lee Snodgrass.
 On June 2, 2019, Wikler was elected chair of DPW.
 He received 1,006 votes, beating opposing candidate state Representative David Bowen who earned 233 votes.

-Since assuming office, the Democratic Party of Wisconsin has won seven of the last ten statewide races in a state considered by political operatives to be “50-50.”
-He has focused DPW on grassroots organizing: "Unlike almost any other state party in the country, we have a field team of organizers working across Wisconsin to build neighborhood teams and work with county parties to get volunteers out on doors."
+Between 2019 and 2023, the Democratic Party of Wisconsin won seven of the past ten statewide races in a state considered by political operatives to be "50-50."
+Wikler focused on grassroots organizing, saying "Unlike almost any other state party in the country, we have a field team of organizers working across Wisconsin to build neighborhood teams and work with county parties to get volunteers out on doors."
 In 2020, Wisconsin flipped the presidential race from red to blue.
-In 2022, Governor Tony Evers became the first Democrat to win a Wisconsin Governor’s race during a Democratic presidency in more than half a century.
-In 2023, Wisconsin Democrats invested $10 million – the most in history for a state Supreme Court race – to elect Janet Protasiewicz as a state Supreme Court justice and end conservative control of Wisconsin’s highest court for the first time in 15 years.
+In 2022, Governor Tony Evers became the first Democrat to win a Wisconsin gubernatorial race during a Democratic presidency in more than half a century.
+In 2023, Wisconsin Democrats invested $10 million – the most in history for a state Supreme Court race – to elect Janet Protasiewicz as a state Supreme Court justice and end conservative control of Wisconsin's highest court for the first time in 15 years.
 The new majority ended the GOP’s gerrymander of the state legislature later that year.

-Wikler has raised nearly $230 million for the Democratic Party of Wisconsin in the last five years – a state party record over that time period.
-Party leaders have praised his efforts to turn the Wisconsin state party around.
+Wikler raised about $230 million for the Democratic Party of Wisconsin from 2020-2025.
+Party leaders praised his efforts to turn the Wisconsin state party around.
 Former House Speaker Nancy Pelosi called Ben Wikler "Big Ben", who "is recognized nationally as a preeminent state party chair… His reputation is a great one."
 Senate Democratic Leader Chuck Schumer declared him "one of the best chairs of a state party – not just today, but ever."